yanbab/backoff/README.md

-# Backoff documentation

-Backoff is a PHP/MySQL application for generating web site administration interfaces.
+**BackOff** is a PHP/MySQL application for generating web site administration interfaces.

 It makes it simple for developers to implement beautiful and elegant interfaces with very little effort, while providing clients an easy to use interface to manage their website.